LaunchCode-Education-Archived/csharp-web-development/src/chapters/control-flow-and-collections/dictionary.rst

      - Description
      - Example
    * - ``Count``
-     - Returns the number of items in the map, as an ``int``.
+     - Returns the number of items in the dictionary, as an ``int``.
      - ``moons.Count`` returns ``8``
    * - ``Keys``
-     - Returns a collection containing all keys in the map.
-This collection may be used in a ``foreach`` loop just as lists are, but the map *may not be modified* within such a loop.
+     - Returns a collection containing all keys in the dictionary.
+This collection may be used in a ``foreach`` loop just as lists are, but the dictionary *may not be modified* within such a loop.
      - ``moons.Keys`` returns
        ``["Earth", "Mars", "Neptune", "Jupiter", "Saturn", "Venus", "Uranus", "Mercury"]``
    * - ``Values``
-     - Returns a collection containing all values in the map.
+     - Returns a collection containing all values in the dictionary.
 This collection may be used in a ``foreach`` loop just as lists are.
      - ``moons.Values`` returns ``[1, 2, 14, 79, 82, 0, 27, 0]``
    * - ``Add()``
-     - Add a key/value pair to a map.
+     - Add a key/value pair to a dictionary.
      - ``moons.Add("Pluto", 5)`` adds ``"Pluto": 5`` to the ``moons``
    * - ``ContainsKey()``
-     - Returns a boolean indicating whether or not the map contains a given key.
+     - Returns a boolean indicating whether or not the dictionary contains a given key.
      - ``moons.ContainsKey("Earth")`` returns ``true``
    * - ``ContainsValue()``
-     - Returns a boolean indicating whether or not the map contains a given value.
+     - Returns a boolean indicating whether or not the dictionary contains a given value.
      - ``moons.ContainsValue(79)`` returns ``true``

-We have only brushed the surface of how arrays, ``ArrayLists``, and dictionaries work.
+We have only brushed the surface of how arrays, ``Lists``, and dictionaries work.
 We leave it to you to refer to the official documentation linked below for more details.
-You’ll certainly be using ``ArrayLists`` and dictionaries in more ways than those covered in this lesson, but with the knowledge you have now, you should be able to use C# collections and learn new uses as you go.
+You’ll certainly be using ``Lists`` and dictionaries in more ways than those covered in this lesson, but with the knowledge you have now, you should be able to use C# collections and learn new uses as you go.